vmware-tanzu/community-edition/CONTRIBUTING.md

 to generate a makefile to stdout that can be used in your project.
 This is a good starting point for new packages and plugins integrating directly into the TCE repository.

+## Contributor License Agreement

+All contributors to this project must have a signed Contributor License Agreement (**"CLA"**) on file with us.
+The CLA grants us the permissions we need to use and redistribute your contributions as part of the project; you or your employer retain the copyright to your contribution.
+Before a PR can pass all required checks, our CLA action will prompt you to accept the agreement.
+Head over to [https://cla.vmware.com/](https://cla.vmware.com/) to see your current agreement(s) on file or to sign a new one.

+We generally only need you (or your employer) to sign our CLA once and once signed, you should be able to submit contributions to any VMware project.

+Note: if you would like to submit an "_obvious fix_" for something like a typo, formatting issue or spelling mistake, you may not need to sign the CLA.